The Complete Guide to Offline Audience Segmentation

 Leveraging Foot Traffic Data for Offline Audience Segmentation

-Figuring out who goes where offline can be a lot more challenging.
+Figuring out how people move around in the real world can be a lot more challenging.
 In the past, professionals had to rely on relatively imprecise methods like focus groups to understand the behavior and characteristics of visitors to physical venues.
-But today, advanced location intelligence tools that leverage foot traffic data make it possible to gain the same kind of visibility into offline consumer behavior that has long been taken for granted on the web.
+But today, advanced location intelligence tools that leverage foot traffic data make it possible to gain visibility into offline consumer behavior – similar to that that which has long been taken for granted on the web.
 And by layering foot traffic data with demographic, psychographic, and geosocial datasets, marketers, retailers, and others can create laser-focused audience segments for their offline offerings.

 Segmenting Captured and Potential Markets